 Hurricane preparation in a post-Dorian Florida

 Now that the end of summer is upon us, Florida residents start paying close attention to the weather forecast.
 That’s because hurricane season can often wreak havoc in the Sunshine State.
 Hurricane Matthew resulted in nearly 83,000 Floridian home insurance claims and $218 million worth of property damage, while Hurricane Andrew caused 26 fatalities, 88% of which were due to flooding and storm surge.
 As Hurricane Dorian makes its way out of the Bahamas through Florida, and towards the Carolinas and Georgia, the extent of the damage residents faced is currently unknown.
 And while homeowners spend anywhere from 1% to 4% of their property values each year on maintenance and repairs, failing to safeguard your house in the event of a hurricane can result in necessary fixes that may blow your budget entirely.
+A simple monthly budget template might be beneficial to incorporate into your financial planning so you can allocate your fiscal resources optimally.
 Whether you’re getting ready to batten down the hatches or you’re looking ahead to future threats, here are a few ways you can protect your home from harm.

 Install Storm Shutters